Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Results

 To perform this evaluation, we compute summary statistics from both the original and generated density fields, including the power spectrum and pixel intensity histograms.
 These measures offer insight into the ability of the VAE to reproduce the clustering behavior, density fluctuations, and hierarchical features typical of dark matter distributions.
 In Figure~\ref{fig:1}, both the training (left) and VAE-generated (right) density fields are shown.
 The generated samples exhibit a strong resemblance to the training data, indicating that the VAE preserves the overall statistical properties of the distribution.
 However, the generated fields tend to display smoother features and slightly less fine-grained detail.
 This behavior reflects the regularizing effect of the VAE and highlights its potential to generate statistically consistent samples for data augmentation purposes.

 Furthermore, when analyzing randomly drawn generated images, we observe that they exhibit structural features that are qualitatively similar to those seen in the training data.
 Figure~\ref{fig:2} shows a set of samples generated by drawing random vectors from the VAE's latent space after training.
-The resulting density fields retain the large-scale structural characteristics of the training dataset, such as filamentary patterns and voids, while exhibiting diversity that reflects the stochastic nature of the latent space.
-This indicates that the VAE has learned a meaningful, generalizable representation of the data distribution rather than memorizing individual training samples.
-This consistency suggests that the VAE does not merely memorize the input dataset but learns a meaningful latent representation that enables the generation of statistically valid samples.
-However, some level of blurring or loss of fine details is noticeable in certain cases, particularly in underrepresented regions of the latent space, which may indicate an averaging effect inherent to the VAE's probabilistic nature.
+The resulting density fields retain the large-scale structural characteristics of the training dataset, such as filamentary patterns and voids, while exhibiting diversity that reflects the stochastic nature of the latent space. {This behavior indicates that the VAE learns a meaningful and generalizable representation of the underlying data distribution rather than memorizing individual training samples.
+The generated outputs are therefore statistically consistent with the input data, while remaining distinct realizations.
+As expected for a probabilistic generative model, some loss of fine-scale detail is observed in certain cases, particularly in regions of the latent space that are less densely sampled, reflecting an inherent averaging effect of the VAE formulation.}